krismaz/BrewLinker/INSTALL.md

 pip3 install -r requirements.txt

 Additionally, you will need an arduino compiler/IDE to compile and upload the Arduino code.
-I personally use the standard Arduino IDE, but your setup may wary.
+I personally use the standard Arduino IDE, but your setup may vary.
 It can be installed using the following command:

 sudo apt-get install arduino